A Taste of China: Shanghai Cuisine with Paul Young

 - Transfer liquid to a small baking dish; refrigerate overnight (optional: cover after the liquid has cooled); cut jellied aspic into 1/2-inch cubes.

-- Prepare the steamer: line steamer bottom with lettuce or cabbage leaves.
+- Prepare the steamer: line the steamer bottom with lettuce or cabbage leaves.

 - Place the dumplings in the lined steamer, about 2 inches apart.